kenvilar/wp-generate-password/README.md

 Stable tag:

+## Description
+This plugin generates password with a default length of 12.

+The plugin serves some of these features:

+### Done ###

+### ToDo ###
+* Users can use shortcode to every pages and posts
+* Users can choose the number of length of their password with a minimum of 8 and maximum of 16 characters

 ## Get Help

 Do you have questions about the WP Generate Password plugin?
 You can [send me an email](mailto:kenvilar@gmail.com) or [start a new thread in the WordPress.org support forums](https://wordpress.org/support/plugin/wp-generate-password#new-post).